If you want to shop, eat and hang like a local, head to the village.

+If you’re looking for places to shop in Boulder, Colorado, The Village is where you should be.
 You can find a little bit of everything here: high-end women’s clothing, kitchen and bath design, dry cleaning, Pedestrian Shops, the Grand Rabbits Toy Shoppe, Memories to Digital, Aspen Eyewear (which sells great name-brand sunglasses), Forma Furniture, Kumon Math & Reading, Mattress Firm, the KB Studio and more.
 The Brass Bed Fine Linens & Furnishings sells decor to brighten up your home.

 There’s a dog wash.
 A barber shop.
 Charles Schwab.
 A shipping store.

 The Village is beautifully landscaped.
 Strolling through, you’ll want to take out your camera.
 The Village has more than 34 hanging baskets, 30 planters, gardens and flower beds that are home to about 500 flats of plants and flowers planted every May.